MicrochipTech/PIC32CXBZ2_WBZ45x_Sub-GHz_MICRF112_114_MICRF220_219A_BLE_SENSOR/WBZ451_MICRF112_114/README.md

 ![](docs/tc0.png)

+- The TC0 Timer is configured for a time period of 1000 microseconds to transmit the data.

 **Step 4** - In MCC harmony project graph select the Pin Configurations from plugins and configure as shown below.

 ![](docs/pin.png)